Greater Poland Regional$$srodka

 Tip: Enter from Franciszkańska street, not the square; the queue moves faster on the side door.

-Ratuszova on Stary Rynek in Poznań is a modern-Polish room in a historic Stary Rynek 55 tenement, in business since 1954, with roast duck, czernina and game on a seasonal menu.
+Ratuszova on Stary Rynek in Poznań is a modern-Polish room in a historic Stary Rynek 55 tenement, in business since 1954, with roast duck, czernina and game.

 Signature: Kaczka pieczona z jabłkami, Czernina, Dziczyzna